Accessible Recreation Sites

 These areas provide lakeside picnicking and beautiful views of Lake Tahoe.
 Access is provided via either hard dirt trails or the paved bike trail, and there are accessible restrooms.

-The Sand Point Nature Trail (1/3 mile long) is a boardwalk with interpretive signs and breathtaking views of Lake Tahoe.
-Facilities at this Nevada State Park include sandy beaches, a boat launch, and picnicking and group use facilities, as well as a recently constructed visitor's center.
-The Lake Tahoe Shakespeare Festival takes place during July and August, with accessible seating and assisted listening devices for the hearing impaired.
-Sand Harbor is located three miles south of Incline Village on State Route 28.
+The Sand Point Nature Trail (one-third mile long) is a boardwalk with interpretive signs and breathtaking views of Lake Tahoe.
+Facilities at this Nevada State Park include sandy beaches, a boat launch, picnicking and group use facilities as well as a visitor center.
+The Lake Tahoe Shakespeare Festival takes place during July and August with accessible seating and assisted listening devices for the hearing impaired.
+Sand Harbor is located three miles south of Incline Village on Highway 28.
 There is a parking fee.

 Nevada Beach

 Nevada Beach is a long, wide sandy beach with several accessible picnic tables on a paved sidewalk.
-The beach is 5 miles north of South Lake Tahoe.
+The beach is five miles north of the City of South Lake Tahoe.
 Take Highway 50 north from the Stateline area, then turn left onto Elks Point Road.
-The entrance is 1 mile from the intersection.
+The entrance is one mile from the intersection.
 There is a parking fee.

 Trails